Truth is, the abuse never stopped

 This research report is an important part of our continuing efforts to understand the experiences of children.
 We hope this report will promote community discussion on the lasting effects of domestic and family violence on children – they are often the “voiceless victims”.

-“What this research does, is dispels the myth that children are resilient and will just naturally overcome the negative affects of abuse"
+“What this research does, is dispels the myth that children are resilient and will just naturally overcome the negative effects of abuse"

 - Dr Robert Urquhart.